chrisriesgo/Foodie/README.md

 Foodie: a Sample Xamarin.Forms App
 ==================================

+Instructions:

+1. Find a buddy or be a wolfpack of one
+2. Fork the Foodie repo
+3. Dig in ...

 Exercises:

 1. (Do this first) In the iOS and Android apps, register an implementation of IRestaurantService.
 Hint: we're doing something similar from LocationService already.
 Background: http://developer.xamarin.com/guides/cross-platform/xamarin-forms/dependency-service/.